Sep9

 Additional Notes & Applications

-Teaches how just like this child were to come with a open and trusting hearts, with simplicity of faith that has no hesitations or reservation.
+Teaches how just like this child were to come with trusting hearts and simplicity of faith that has no hesitations or reservation.

 Warns against coming to God with a resume of how great we are.

-Displays Jesus’ gracious gentleness and patience.
-He doesn’t’ scold or reprimand the disciples for their arrogance, self-centeredness and hard-heartedness in worrying about rank and position in the Kingdom of heaven after He just old them He’s going to die on the cross.
+Displays how gentle and patient our Lord is.
+Jesus doesn’t’ scold the disciples or give them a tongue lashing, telling them how arrogant, self-centered and knuckleheaded they were in worrying about rank and position in the Kingdom after He just old them He’s going to suffer and die on the cross.
 (17:22).

-Humbling yourself is not a quality that comes easily and naturally to people like us.
+Humbling oneself is the most difficult thing to do for both the Saint and the Sinner.
 Humility is something you must work at.
-Humility is not arbitrary asceticism or a phoney false modesty.
+Humility is not arbitrary asceticism or a phony false modesty.
 Or something you wear or put on superficially, which often times comes off phony and shallow.
 But the acceptance of an inferior position.
 Humility is not a abstract virtue as being meek and modest.
 Humility is not self-deprecation, self-hatred, or thinking less of yourself.
 C. S. Lewis was quoted as saying: “Humility is not thinking less of yourself, it’s thinking of yourself less.
 Humility doesn’t mean hiding your gifts and talents, or believing your worthless and can’t do anything good.
 Humility isn’t a sign of weakness in allowing yourself to be doormats and pushed around.
 Humility is not inactivity in sitting on the sidelines and playing it safe.
 Humility isn’t being reserved. unopinionated, or you can’t voice your opinion when someone asks.
 Humility is about serving and thinking about others more than yourself.
 Humility is submission and utter dependance on God.
 Humility is embracing humble circumstances and be associated with those of low estate.
 Humility is knowing ones spiritual poverty and bankruptcy before God.
 Humility is seeing ones continual need of God’s mercy and grace.

 Some scholars point out that this is the first and only time in all of ancient literature where a child is used as a positive example.